 Approximate course distances are 3.3M for the short course and 7M for the long course.
 The courses start out on paved roads, but quickly get on the trails in the park.
 Depending on winter storms prior to race day, the trails can be snow or ice covered.
 The long course has some tough hills.

-This is another out-and-back course on the Santa Fe Trail, which is a packed dirt trail.
+This is an out-and-back course on the Santa Fe Trail, which is a packed dirt trail and pavement.
 The out section heads north going slightly uphill.
 The back section heads south, going slightly downhill.
-There is nothing to block the wind, so if it's a windy day, you'll need to deal with that.
-The trail is sometimes snow-covered, depending on how recent the latest snowstorm occurred.

-History of the Winter Series III Course — (article written by Jack Anthony)
+History of the former Winter Series III Course — (Baptist Road, Article written by Jack Anthony)

 This course runs through the neighborhoods in the Black Forest area.
 This is mostly dirt roads, but there are a few sections on paved roads.
 There are rolling hills.
 The 10K course is mostly in the wooded area and protected from most of the cold winter winds.
 On the 20K course, the last few miles are out in the open and the wind can be bothersome.
 There are some spectacular views of Pikes Peak and the Front Range mountains, especially from the 20K course.
 The course is open to vehicle traffic, which is light in nature, but leave the music at home so you can hear the approaching cars.